MPI-Dortmund/tomotwin-cryoet/docs/tutorials/tut02_cluster.rst

 .. image:: ../img/tutorial_1/after_optim.png
    :width: 650

-In the left panel, select the references you would like to pick (ctrl click on windows, cmd click on mac to select multiple).
+In the left panel, select the references you would like to pick (:kbd:`Control-LMB` click on windows, cmd click on mac to select multiple).
 You can now press :guilabel:`File` -> :guilabel:`Save selected Layer(s)`.
 In the dialog, change the :guilabel:`Files of type` to  :guilabel:`Box Manager`.
 Choose filename like :guilabel:`selected_coords.tloc`.
 Make sure that the file ending is :file:`.tloc`.

+.. hint:: **Strategy: Improve your picks by refining your cluster targets**

+    Cluster targets can sometimes be optimized using umaps!

+    Check out the :ref:`corresponding strategy <strategy-01>`!

 To convert the :file:`.tloc` file into :file:`.coords` you need to run